Everything you need to know about pregnancy tests

 Results 6 days early – no test can tell you sooner2

-- Clearblue Early Detection Pregnancy Test: 'Missed period' refers to the day after your expected period.
+- Clearblue Ultra Early Pregnancy Test: 'Missed period' refers to the day after your expected period.
 In 79% of the samples tested in a lab study, pregnancy was detected 6 days before the missed period (which is 5 days before the expected period).

 - Easy to read digital results